 Dry cleaning is a must if you own a closet full of clothing.
 It’s important to maintain your wardrobe and have special pieces done by a professional to ensure the longevity of your clothing.
-Did you know that many of the tags on your sweaters, shirts, and suits declare that they are “Dry Clean Only”.
+Did you know that many of the tags on your sweaters, shirts, and suits declare that they are “Dry Clean Only”?
 Are you wondering what exactly that means and why is it necessary?
+Don't just go to the nearest dry cleaners to you, go to the experts who get the job done right.

 In this guide, we will explore what dry cleaning is, why you need it, and how often you need it.